docsbydesign/piClinic_API_sample/README.md

 This script makes an API call similar to the `Get a code description by ICD code lookup` request in the Postman collection.

 Try changing the code value to look up the description of another ICD-10 codes.
-For example, try looking up the description for ICD-10 code: `J00`.
+For example, try looking up the description for ICD-10 code: `J00` or have it accept a code as another command line parameter.

 #### piclinic_lookup_code_en.py